 IBI tasks go beyond seeking and learning facts, beyond understanding what already is.

-Thus, while IBI is engaged across life and work, many tasks involving information, from fact finding to basic assessment, are not IBI.
+While IBI is engaged across life and work, many tasks involving information, e.g., fact finding, do not involve IBI.

 IBI activities connect analysis and synthesis.

-Personal IBI activities may involve a meal, outing, vacation, makeover, home furnishing, creative medium, relationship, child, transition, or life stage.
+Personal IBI activities include a meal, outing, vacation, personal or home makeover, creative outlet, relationship, child, transition, and life stage.

-Academic IBI task areas include a paper, internship, education, degree, thesis, or career.
+Academic IBI tasks include a paper, internship, education, degree, thesis, and career.

-Professional IBI task areas include campaigns, exploration, design, art, and invention.
+Professional IBI tasks include projects, campaigns, exploration, design, artwork, and invention.

 Fields in which IBI is important include science, engineering, humanities, arts, architecture, entertainment, business, exploration, and crisis response.

-We develop and invoke mixed evaluation methods, connecting quantitative and qualitative data and analysis.
+The Interface Ecology Lab's research develops and invokes mixed evaluation methods for information-based ideation, connecting quantitative and qualitative data and analysis.

 To formulate a quantitative methodology for evaluating IBI support tools, we build on prior creative cognition research in engineering design to derive a battery of ideation metrics of curation.